 By Joanna from The world in my pocket

-The Citadel in Namur is one of the most beautiful in Belgium and can take the entire day to visit.
+The Citadel in Namur is one of the most beautiful in Belgium and can take an entire day to visit.
 It is one of the largest citadels in Europe and the oldest permanent settlement in the Benelux.
 Located on a hill at the confluence of the Meuse and Sambre rivers.
-The citadel has 7 kilometres of underground tunnels, some of which can be visited in a tour included in the entry ticket.
+The citadel has 7 kilometers of underground tunnels, some of which can be visited in a tour included in the entry ticket.
 Visiting the citadel is one of the best things to do in Namur to learn about the history of the city.

 The citadel of Namur is also the home of a famous golden sculpture created by the Belgian contemporary artist Jan Fabre, inspired by the symbolist artist Felicien Rops, who was born in Namur.
 The giant turtle with a man on it represents “Utopia” and overlooks the city from its prime spot inside the citadel.

 The Citadel of Namur is easily accessible from the city center either by foot or by a special bus – for people who are not fit enough to walk uphill.
 A ticket to visit the citadel that includes the underground tunnels, the mini train, and the exhibition center costs £15.

 Planning a trip to Belgium?
 Have a look at some other of our favorite Belgian articles:

 - 50 things you need to know before traveling to Belgium

 - 15 Day trips from Brussels;

 Pin it for later